On this page

 What This Guide Covers

-- Contradictions between your DS-160 and your spoken answers at the interview
+- Contradictions between DS-160, documents, and spoken answers

 #Based on patterns from thousands of reported B-1/B-2 outcomes, these are the most common denial reasons — ranked by approximate frequency.
 Most denied applicants triggered more than one.